fchavelli/esa-ipcc-topics/preprocessing/README.md

 ...             | ...
 ```

 Create the reference file from the Excel document and optionally remove any duplicates and sanitise project names from the bib file using the following command.
+The `remove_duplicates` function allows to remove duplicates from a single file or all files in a given folder.
+Duplicates can either be entries with the same `ID` or entries with all indentical fields (useful to keep duplicate references associated with different Projects).

 ```python
 python get_references.py